The natural alternative to diaper dependence

 “Diaper-free” is another term for infant potty training or Elimination Communication.
 In a broader sense, it means freedom from full dependence upon diapers.

 For babies ages 0-18 months old, “diaper-free” does not necessarily mean the absence of diapers.
 It doesn’t mean what most people initially think: that babies are left naked to pee and poop wherever, whenever.

-Quite the contrary.
-Most of my readers use a diaper back-up while doing EC, and most are finished with the whole process prior to those who are conventionally toilet trained.
+Most of my readers use a diaper back-up while doing elimination communication, Part Time EC is a very popular option, and most are finished with the whole process prior to those who are conventionally toilet trained.

 For toddlers over 18 months in age, “diaper-free” simply means that they are done with diapers.
-In this case, they wear what we grown-ups wear: underwear and clothing.
-They’ve been potty trained, and at earlier ages than misinformed “experts” tell us it’s okay.
-Toddlers need not wait til they’re ready (EC states they are born ready)…it is more about capability, and all babies and children are born with capabilities we didn’t realize existed.
+Toddlers need not wait til they’re ready…it is more about capability, and all babies and children are born with capabilities many people don’t realize.
 See my favorite 18+ months resource here.

-And before you think “oh this is too time consuming” or “this is way too weird for my family”…think again.
-If you don’t like changing diapers, or how 3 years of diapers can affect the environment, your baby, and your parenting experience, you might want to stick around our website for a little while.
-We’re here to help.
+If you don’t like changing diapers, or how 3 years of diapers can affect the environment, your baby, and your parenting experience, you’re in the right place.
+I’m here to help.
 Learn more about Elimination Communication (0-18 months) here and non-coercive potty training (over 18 months) here.

 Join 1,000’s of parents who receive Andrea’s weekly newsletter – stuff not found in the blog or book.